infosec-us-team/ibb/README.md

 ### Basic Commands

-List an array with all programs.
+A list with all programs.
 ```sh
 > ibb